 About this Season's One-Act Comedies

-In its twelfth year the UU Westport Players presents an evening of One-Act Comedies.
+In its fourteenth year the UU Westport Players presents an evening of One-Act Comedies.

 Crazy Eights, written by Pulitzer Prize winner David Lindsay-Abaire (of Rabbit Hole and Good People fame) tells the story of Connie coming home late one night, to find her parole officer waiting in her apartment with a torte and a long list of questions.
 The comic interrogation that follows is complicated by the after-hours arrival of Connie's charming card-playing buddy.